gautam-in/shopping-cart-assignment/README.md

 // wrong url will show error page content with error meta title

 // key points for performance
-**Used async to load js scripts gzip compression
+**Used will-change:translate in carousel to reduce paint in layers **Used async to load js scripts gzip compression
 **gulp - to minimize css